 (First Stud Book for the Breed) Betty des Flandres and Fritz de la Chasse royale

 Ms. Propps continued to breed and show her dogs with help from her granddaughter.
 Ms. Propps passed away December 17, 1988 and the lineage was passed to her granddaughter, Daphne Hereford who maintained it through the next several decades before she retired from breeding.

-I manage the breeding program according to the same criteria used by Jannettia Propps that was set forth by Duncan.
+We manage the breeding program according to the same criteria used by Jannettia Propps that was set forth by Duncan.
 That criteria includes, but is not limited to limiting the number of litters produced by a single female to three litter of puppies.
-I am proud that many of the attributes of the 1950s-1960s dogs, including the easily recognizable head, remain dominant in the dogs I breed today.
+We are proud that many of the attributes of the 1950s-1960s dogs, including the easily recognizable head, remain dominant in the dogs we breed today.

-One of the greatest complements I have received on my dogs was from an AKC judge.
+One of the greatest complements the line has received was from an AKC judge.
 When she first saw Rin Tin Tins Quella she said, "She is gorgeous.
 She looks like she stepped off the pages of a 1945 copy of the German Shepherd Dog Club of America Review Magazine."
-Her comments verify that the line has been protected and remains EXACTLY as Lee Duncan and Jannettia Propps would have wanted.
-That is the result of an exemplary Line Breeding Program which I will continue.
+Her comments exemplify that the line has been protected and remains EXACTLY as Lee Duncan and Jannettia Propps would have wanted.
+That is the result of an exemplary Line Breeding Program which will continue.

 THE PROOF IS IN THE PROGENY